KReusen/revolut-to-ynab/README.md

 packaging the (arm64) lambda and of keeping the libraries up to date (forever).

 ## Improvement ideas / considerations

+This project solves my own problem.
+I'm only interested in importing transactions from one specific Revolut account into one specific YNAB account.
+If you're interested in importing transactions from multiple accounts, you should generalize my solution.

 One quality of life improvement could be to immediately accept Excel files by email.
 This requires however a more complex setup for installing and zipping extra Python libraries.
 The current setup doesn't require any extra libraries